 When To Pick Jalapenos

 Though many do not know this, jalapenos change color when fully ripe.
-Most supermarket jalapenos are a boring green, while home growers can wait a few weeks and get bright red jalapenos!
+Most supermarket jalapenos are green, while home growers can wait a few weeks and get bright red jalapenos!

 Red ripe jalapenos are more spicy, sweeter and tastier.
 Once the peppers begin ripening, they change from green, to black and finally to brilliant red.
 The peppers also become slightly softer and much sweeter in the process.
 Great for a colorful take on jalapeno poppers!

 The bottom line: Wait for your jalapenos to reach a mature size and stop growing.
 They can be picked when green, but fully ripened jalapenos turn a deep red.
 Red jalapenos also offer a sweeter, spicier flavor (which we prefer!).